Boeny/test/README.md

 # test
-a library with sortable and searchable books, holding in the localStorage.
+a library with sortable and searchable books, holding at the localStorage.

 to build the project (uglified):